 Makers who need to work longer hours than listed must make arrangements with the Production Team.
 Email firstname.lastname@example.org.
 Major construction must be completed on Thursday, and all final touchups must be completed by 12:30 pm on Friday, May 19.

 Bring your Maker Entry Pass, so it can be scanned and exchanged for a wristband for easier in/out access on Thursday through Sunday.
 All Maker assistants must have a Maker Entry Pass or ticket for entry onsite.

 For safety purposes, we request that children under the age of 15 not be on the Maker Faire floor during setup or teardown hours.

-Refer to the Getting to Maker Faire (link coming soon) for directions and parking information during setup.
-A check in map with gate entrance information will be sent to the main exhibit lead in advance.
+Refer to the Getting to Maker Faire page for directions and parking information during setup.
+A check-in map with gate entrance information will be sent to the main exhibit lead in advance.
 Keep an eye out for upcoming Maker Newsletters.

 Maker Faire starts promptly at 1:00 pm on Friday and 10:00 am on Saturday and Sunday.
 Please keep traffic in mind and plan to arrive with enough time to park or walk from public transportation and to prep your exhibit onsite.